fluentcms/FluentCMS/src/Infrastructure/Configuration/FluentCMS.Configuration/README.md

 1. **Registration**: Configuration sections are registered via `AddDatabaseOptions<T>()`
 2. **Discovery**: The database provider automatically discovers all registered sections
+3. **Provider Creation**: The configuration source manually creates the provider instance (standard .NET pattern)
-3. **Seeding**: On first run, values from `appsettings.json` are automatically seeded to the database
+4. **Seeding**: On first run, values from `appsettings.json` are automatically seeded to the database
-4. **Loading**: Configuration values are loaded from the database and integrated into the .NET configuration system
+5. **Loading**: Configuration values are loaded from the database and integrated into the .NET configuration system
+6. **Service Registration**: The provider instance is registered with DI for runtime access
-5. **Caching**: Values are cached in memory for performance
+7. **Caching**: Values are cached in memory for performance
-6. **Updates**: Runtime updates automatically refresh the configuration and notify consumers
+8. **Updates**: Runtime updates automatically refresh the configuration and notify consumers

 ## Best Practices

 - **Use strongly-typed configuration classes** for type safety and IntelliSense support
 - **Register sections early** in your application startup before adding the database configuration provider
+- **Call AddDatabaseConfigurationServices()** after adding the database configuration provider to enable DI access
 - **Consider reload intervals** based on your application's needs (frequent changes vs. performance)
 - **Use validation** to ensure configuration integrity
 - **Handle configuration errors gracefully** in case of database connectivity issues
+- **Use IOptions pattern** for most configuration access scenarios
+- **Use direct provider access** only when you need to update configuration at runtime

 ## Dependencies